rahulkriplani/django-interview-manager/README.md

  ### Objective:

- A student/Candidate evaluation system plus Ineterview Management System using Django 1.11
+ A student/Candidate evaluation system along with Interview Management System.

 ### Tools used: